willymcallister/willymcallister.github.io/_articles/rc-natural-response.md

     <summary>by accident?</summary>
     <p>In a real-world circuit, wires are always surrounded by other conductive elements, for example, other wires or a metal enclosure.
 Two conductors separated by an insulator is a capacitor.
 These capacitors (usually small, usually unwanted) are connected to the wire you care about.
 Many times you can ignore these so-called <em>parasitic</em> capacitances, but sometimes they play an important role in how the circuit works.</p>
 </details>

-## Epilogue

-### Are there other ways to solve this ODE?

-The ODE we solved here is a *separable* differential equation.
-We used a guessing method.
-Another method for solving separable differential equations is included as an appendix at the end of [RL natural response]({{ site.baseurl }}{% link _articles/rl-natural-response.md %}).
-The math is more sophisticated, but there is no guessing involved.
-Sal's video on [separable differential equations](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-separable-eq/v/separable-differential-equations-introduction) goes into depth on this method.

-Sal talks about [guessing a solution](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations/linear-homogeneous-2nd-order/v/2nd-order-linear-homogeneous-differential-equations-2) when solving second-order differential equations.
-We use the guessing method again when we solve the $\text{RLC}$ natural response.

-### Exponential function $e^x$

-The function $e^x$ either grows ($x>0$) or decays ($x<0$) at some rate, depending on $x$.
-There are plenty of other functions with this same general shape.
-Any function that looks like $y^x$ has a similar curved shape.
-If we can get the same shape with different values of $y$, like $2^x$ or $10^x$, what's the big deal about this irrational number $e$?

-The reason we love $e$ more than any other choice is that $e$ is the *one and only* number for which the derivative of $y^x$ is exactly the same as $y^x$.
-That is, the slope of $e^x$ at every point equals the value of $e^x$.

-$\dfrac{\phantom{^x}\text de^x}{\phantom{^x}\text dx\phantom{^x}} = e^x$

-No muss, no fuss, exactly the same thing.

-[//]: # (The \phantom in the previous equation is a trick to typeset the denominator nicely aligned with the numerator.
-Purely optional.)

-### Exponentials occur in nature

-The problem we just solved, the natural response or an RC circuit, is representative of things that occur often in nature.
-The exponential function is a very good mathematical model for describing how things grow or decay.
-Uranium decay, [population growth](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-exp-models/v/modeling-population-with-simple-differential-equation), mortgage payments, [heating and cooling](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/exponential-models-diff-eq/v/newtons-law-of-cooling), and other real-world processes.

-In the broadest terms: **Exponentials arise in situations where the *amount of change* is proportional to the *amount of stuff*.** For our RC circuit, the rate of change of voltage is proportional to the voltage.
-The curve is steep when the voltage is high, and shallows out as voltage drops.